He (pronoun): Semantics

 He's referents are generally limited to individual male persons, excluding the speaker and the addressee.
 He is always definite and usually specific.

 Generic

 The pronoun he can be used to refer to an unspecified person, as in If you see someone in trouble, help him.
 (See Gender above).
-This can seem very unnatural, even ungrammatical, as in these examples:
+However, sometimes this can seem very unnatural, as in these examples: